SherG/s2/blog/facebook-ads-roi.md

 I also informed the client that Facebook marketers commonly charge fees based on the average customer lifetime value (CLV) of your clients.

-Average Customer Lifetime Value (CLV) is an important metric to wrap your head around because it's going to help you assess:
+Average Customer Lifetime Value (CLV) is an important metric to wrap your head around.
+In this scenario, it's going to help you assess:
 * whether your Facebook Lead ads are worth the money, and
 * whether you're getting a good deal from the marketer.